 Out: Jake Browning

-Notable: Joe Burrow is back for a third year and trying to build off a Comeback Player of the Year season with an overhauled offensive line in front of him.
-He battled through several injuries last year while coming back from 2020 ACL reconstruction and still led the team to the Super Bowl.
-The Bengals brought back Brandon Allen on a third one-year deal and he remains the clear choice to back up Burrow.
+Notable: Joe Burrow is back for a third year and trying to build off a Comeback Player of the Year season when he led the Bengals to Super Bowl LVI after 2020 ACL reconstruction.
+The Bengals brought back Brandon Allen on a third one-year deal and he has proven a serviceable backup who knows the system, so it’s unlikely Jake Browning unseats him from that role despite a nice preseason.

 WIDE RECEIVERS (7)

-In: Tyler Boyd, Ja’Marr Chase, Tee Higgins, Stanley Morgan, Kwamie Lassiter, Trent Taylor, Mike Thomas
+In: Tyler Boyd, Ja’Marr Chase, Tee Higgins, Stanley Morgan, Trent Taylor, Mike Thomas, Kendric Pryor

 TIGHT END (3)